http4k/http4k-connect-examples/developing-openai-plugins/README.md

 ## Creating the plugin

-The http4k-connect plugin SDK provides a simple API for creating a plugin from scratch, which is exposed as a standard http4k `HttpHandler` type, and thus can be run in a variety of ways with no changes, from completely in-memory (for tests), to running as a local server, or integrated as a module into a larger http4k application.
+The http4k-connect plugin SDK provides a simple API for creating a plugin from scratch, which is exposed as a standard http4k `HttpHandler` type, and thus can be run in a variety of ways with zero changes, from completely in-memory (for tests), to running as a local server, deployed as a serverless function, or integrated as a module into a larger http4k application.
 Here's an example:

 ```kotlin
 val plugin = openAiPlugin(